extrange/chanel/docs/story.md

 The elevator lights turned on without warning, and he jumped back in shock.

 Tricia was standing in front of him.

+"Did you miss me?"

+Nicholas was not surprised that she would come looking for him.
+He was also looking for her for answers.

+"Have you come to take me away?"
+He was amazed to find himself not filled with rage in front of creature who had cursed and corrupted his life.
+In front of her, he was unexpectedly calm and mostly curious.

+"You are a smart man.
+Let's make things easy for both of us.
+I am sure you want to know where you truly belong?"

+"How about Chanel?"

+"You live in different worlds now.
+There is no need to concern yourself with her.
+She will be fine here but unfortunately or fortunately for you, the transformation has began.
+For a complete transformation, you will have to drink the water of the Cerulean Soto Temple or else you will die. "

+"The tides will change when the sun rises.
+If you want to enter the Cerulean Soto Temple, you must go now.
+The next opening will be the June solstice and I cannot promise that you or me will still be here. "

+Nicholas thought for a moment.
+He knew he had no choice.
+He has felt the calling to the temple through his veins and bones.
+It beckons and coaxes him to fulfil his or its need and he needs to find out more.

+The lift doors opened and the two figures walked out.
+One following the other to the edge of the ship deck.
+The feminine leader grew out a lizard-like tail and encouraged the male behind to follow suit.
+Quick to adapt, both of them dived into the dark ocean.